It's a bit tricky to explain what exactly a file system is in just one sentence.

-File fragmentation puts a burden on the file system because every time a fragmented file is requested by a user program, the file system needs to collect every piece of the file from various locations on disk.
+File fragmentation puts a burden on the file system because every time a fragmented file is requested by a user program, the file system needs to collect every piece of the file from various locations on a disk.

-The applies to saving the file back to the disk as well.
+This overhead applies to saving the file back to the disk as well.

 Fragmentation is one of the reasons some operating systems get slow as the file system ages.

 Modern file systems use smart algorithms to avoid (or early-detect) fragmentation as much as possible.